pathunstrom/game-world-championship/rules/index.md

 Each player brings a character and a deck to play.
 The object of the game is to remove every card from your opponent's deck.

+## Setup

 1. Place your character in the center of your play space and the deck to one side.
 2. Draw initial hand and decide if you would like to mulligan.
 3. A mulligan is performed by selecting any number of cards in your hand and putting them on the bottom of your deck then drawing that many cards.
-4. Then without looking at them put the top 3 cards of your deck into a separate pile next to your deck.
-   This pile is your energy.
-5. Choose the active player.
+4. Choose the active player.
 Active player plays first on a round and switches every round.

 You're ready to play.

 ## Concepts

-* Action: Takes a turn during the combat step.
-* Attack: A card that can be played as an action.
-Deals damage, may have a one time effect.
-* Defense: An effect that activates before a card is discarded as damage.
-* Drill: A card played during the training phase.
-Provides an Ongoing, Reaction, or Attack that can be used on future turns.
-* Ongoing: An effect that lasts.
-Will tell you when it ends.
-* Reaction: Responds to a specific event.
-Has one time use effect.
-* Tactic: A card that can be played as an action.
-Has a one time effect and is discarded.

 ### Dealing Damage